joefitzgerald/inductor/README.md

 Autounattend.xml
 - `--skipwindowsupdates` When specified the Windows Update step will be skipped.
 - `--gui` When specified Packer will run the VM in GUI mode (headless=false).
+- `--ssh` When specified Packer will use the SSH communicator with OpenSSH instead of WinRM.
+WinRM will still be configured on the box for Vagrant.

 ## OS Registry